Native Hierarchical and Compositional Representations with Subspace Embeddings: Experiments

 \subsection{SNLI}

-To demonstrate the applicability of our representations beyond word embeddings, we conducted experiments on Natural Language Inference (NLI) using the \textsc{SNLI} dataset.
-SNLI comprises 550,152 training, and 10,000 validation/test premise ($p$) - hypothesis ($h$) pairs, each annotated with one of three labels: entailment, neutral, or contradiction.
-For a fair comparison, we benchmarked bi-encoder baselines, using the all-miniLM-L6-v2 and mpnet-base-v2 models with a shallow MLP classifier head.
-We considered two common variants: $\mathrm{MLP}(\bv{p},\bv{h})$, using concatenated premise $\bv{p}$ and hypothesis $\bv{h}$ embeddings , and $\mathrm{MLP}(\bv{p},\bv{h},\bv{p}-\bv{h})$, which also includes their difference.
-In our models, we map $p$ and $h$ to soft projection operators via our SPH module.
+We conducted experiments on NLI using the SNLI dataset.
+SNLI comprises 550,152 training and 10,000 validation/test premise ($p$) -- hypothesis ($h$) pairs, each annotated with one of three labels: entailment, neutral, or contradiction.
+We evaluate in 3-way and 2-way (entailment vs.\ non-entailment) regimes, comparing three bi-encoder approaches across two backbones (all-MiniLM-L6-v2, mpnet-base-v2).
+The first is an MLP classifier in two variants: $\mathrm{MLP}(\vp, \vh)$ uses concatenated embeddings; $\mathrm{MLP}(\vp, \vh, \vp-\vh)$ adds their difference.
+The second is box embeddings \citep{li2018smoothing}, which map each sentence to an axis-aligned box in $\mathbb{R}^d$ at the same ambient dimension as SPH.
+Our model maps $p$ and $h$ to soft projectors via the SPH (\S\ref{sec:soft_projection_operators}).
+Additional details are provided in Appendix~\ref{app:sec:nli_experiments}.

-\paragraph{Training Details.} We consider two regimes: 3-way, and 2-way classification (entailment vs non-entailment).
-We set $\bv{\Lambda}=0.05\cdot\bv{I}$ in all experiments.
-All models were trained with a batch-size of 1024.
-We optimized a cross-entropy loss with label smoothing of $0.1$ using Adam with a learning rate of 1e-4, decayed exponentially by a factor of $0.9$.
-The Beta priors of our model were initialized as $(\alpha_C=1$, $\beta_C=6)$ and $(\alpha_E=6$, $\beta_E=1)$.

-\paragraph{Results.} As shown in Table~\ref{tab:snli_results}, our approach consistently outperforms bi-encoder baselines, demonstrating that our representations' capabilities extend beyond word embeddings.
-Crucially, in the 2-way setting, our method, which relies solely on a geometric inclusion for classification, consistently outperforms the opaque MLP baselines.
-This demonstrates that the inductive bias from the subspace structure is enough to model the complex nature of NLI, leading to superior performance with a far more interpretable mechanism.
-In Fig.~\ref{fig:snli_histograms} we plot the histograms of normalized inclusion scores for both 2-way and 3-way regimes, illustrating how the 3 labels correspond to interpretable degrees of inclusion, with neutrals centered around 0.5.
-Finally, consistent with our \textsc{WordNet} findings, Fig.~\ref{fig:snli_chain} shows that only from fine-tuning on SNLI, our model learns to map more general descriptions to larger subspaces, effectively encoding semantic generality through adaptive dimensionality.
+\paragraph{Results.} SNLI results are shown in Table~\ref{tab:snli_results}.
+SE matches the strongest bi-encoder baselines on standard 2-way and 3-way classification, slightly exceeding them on 3-way.
+With this experiment, our goal is not to claim state-of-the-art on SNLI, but to verify that subspace embeddings provide a competitive geometric solution to a standard entailment task.
+The evaluation of whether subspaces provide additional capacity for compositionality is the subject of \S\ref{sec:compositional_entailment}.